Faruk Quazi: Career

 Served as a Chief of Correspondents at the UNB.

 Establishing Law Reporters' Forum, 2004

-The BNP Alliance Government in 2001 came to power and the country was very unstable.
-The journalists found it very hard to report against the Government.
-To create a balance in journalism along with popular legal journalists of that time, Faruk Quazi and his team decided to form a forum and they named it Law Reporters' Forum.
-And he became the first President of the forum (2004–2009) and this is now a very successful organization and strong voice in the country.
+When the BNP-led alliance government came to power in 2001, many journalists in Bangladesh reported facing increased challenges covering political developments and government actions.
+In response to these conditions, Faruk Quazi and a group of legal journalists established the Law Reporters’ Forum in 2004 to support balanced legal and judicial reporting.
+Quazi became the first president of the forum, serving from 2004 to 2009, and the organization has since become an active professional body for journalists covering law and the judiciary.

 Death

 Senior journalist Faruk Quazi died in his sleep at his flat on New Elephant Road in Dhaka on Friday morning.
 He was 71.
 His daughter Arshi Quazi said that her father was diagnosed with kidney failure on Thursday and he was kept sedated for pain.
 She said that after 58-hours of a deep sleep, 'my dad died at about 8:00 am on Friday,’.
 He was buried at Rayerbazar Intellectual Graveyard in Mohammadpur at 2:30 pm.
 Earlier, journalists, family members, and well-wishers paid their last respects to Faruk Quazi at his namaz-e-janaza held at the Kataban mosque after Jumma prayer.

 He left behind his wife and a daughter.